thomaskbird/docs/javascript/react/learning-react.md

 ### Learning path

-1. Utilize nextjs
+1. Create a react site using nextjs

+    1. Create a set of 3 pages
+    2. Create a set of static links to go to those pages from the main page
+2. Create a navigation bar

+    1. Abstract that set of links out into its own component
-2. Teach how to create pages
+    2. Include that component inside all pages
-3. Teach how to create links
+3. Create a dropdown menu

-4. Teach how to make a dropdown menu
+    1. Create a dropdown menu inside one of the pages
-5. Teach how to convert that to a component
-6. Abstract the components content into configuration and props externalizing the data
+    2. Abstract the dropdown into its own component
-7.
+    3. Add props for controlling the dropdown and its content
+    4. Externalize data from the dropdown